cloyne/network/UniFi.md

 	option ip6assign '60'
 ```

+Set `ipaddr` to the real IP address of the device.

 Set `/etc/config/wireless` file to (check if file originally looks simlarly, like `path`s should be the same) by doing:

 ```